JSFRi/MSD-RLHSS/README.md

     + [Running Jupyter](#jupyter)
 + [Acknowledgments](#acknowledgments)

+## About

-This repository contains the codes for deploying the three-tier HSS (Hierarchical Storage System), implementing 6 migration policies, and running experiments on 4 scientific datasets that we introduced in our paper.
+This repository contains the codes for deploying the three-tier HSS (Hierarchical Storage System), implementing 6 migration policies, running experiments on the 4 scientific datasets, and generating the results that we introduced in our paper.

+## Code Locations

 Folder Cloud_dep/ includes the steps to start three instances based on the openstack platform of SNIC Science Cloud (SSC).
 The three instances are assigned with different sizes and I/O speeds, to act as the three tiers in the HSS.